DerKevinRiehl/greentechpaper_sustainability/README.md

 ## Abstract
-Green innovation and technology diffusion must be financially and commercially attractive to convince corporate decision makers.
-This paper focuses on the factors that determine the financial outcome of successful green innovation activities.
-We employ a large and cross-industry dataset including more than 97,954 reports on corporate environmentalism from 286 international listed companies and show hat economic, political, cultural, firm specific, investor related and governance factors significantly determine the financial performance of green innovation, measured by abnormal returns.
-Moreover, we find opposing influence for several factors that benefit earlier stages of innovation (e.g., research output) while harming the later stages (e.g., market introduction and financial performance).
-The findings implicate, that a spatial separation strategy for different stages of innovation supports corporate environmentalism activities.
-Moreover, physical property rights, the governments willingness to support green technologies and economic framework conditions such as oil price, GDP or public R&D budget need to be balanced by policy makers to address and stimulate green innovation.
+Green innovation and technology diffusion must be financially and commercially attractive to convince corporate decision-makers.
+This paper focuses on the factors that determine the financial outcome of successful green innovation activities conducted by large, listed companies.
+We employ a cross-industry dataset including more than 97,954 reports on corporate environmentalism from 286 international listed companies.
+Our results indicate that economic, political, cultural, firmspecific, investor-related and governance factors significantly determine the financial performance of green innovation, measured by abnormal returns.
+Moreover, we can show that factors that reduce the competition in green innovation markets benefit the financial success of firms operating on these.
+Finally, we find an opposing influence for several factors that benefit earlier stages of innovation (e.g., research output) while harming the later stages (e.g., market introduction and financial performance).
+These findings imply, that a spatial separation strategy for different stages of innovation supports corporate environmentalism activities.
+Moreover, physical property rights, the governments’ willingness to support green technologies, and economic framework conditions such as oil price, GDP, or public R&D budget need to be balanced by policymakers to address and stimulate green innovation.

 <img src="https://github.com/DerKevinRiehl/greentechpaper_sustainability/blob/main/github_imgs/titleimage.PNG" width="400">